 The “new normal” of increased storm events, flooding, sea level rise, and coastal erosion from climate change presents daunting adaptation challenges for New Jersey in the years ahead.
-This symposium features leading experts in climate change adaptation law and science to discuss lessons learned from other states and countries to assist New Jersey in navigating these challenges.
+This symposium featured leading experts in climate change adaptation law and science to discuss lessons learned from other states and countries to assist New Jersey in navigating these challenges.

-- U.S. and Australian case studies in coastal adaptation;
+- U.S. and Australian case studies in coastal adaptation

-- Public health dimensions of coastal adaptation;
+- Public health dimensions of coastal adaptation

-- Human rights impacts to vulnerable coastal communities;
+- Human rights impacts to vulnerable coastal communities

-- Climate change impacts to “voiceless” communities (future generations, wildlife, and natural resources);
+- Climate change impacts to “voiceless” communities (future generations, wildlife, and natural resources)

-- Strategies to combat climate change-induced and other anthropogenic factors in eutrophication of coastal marine ecosystems, and the impacts to ecosystem services and the communities who depend on them.
+- Strategies to combat climate change-induced and other anthropogenic factors in eutrophication of coastal marine ecosystems, and the impacts to ecosystem services and the communities who depend on them

 - Dr. Biliana Cicin-Sain, President, Global Ocean Forum